Standard Model Theory for the FCC-ee Tera-Z stage: QED deconvolution and pseudo-observables at FCC-ee precision

-The above LEP era approach to IFI problem is inherently limited to a rather loose experimental cut-offs on the total photon energy, hence the treatment of IFI in the LEP era fitter programs is definitely not adequate for the FCC-ee purpose, where $A_{FB}$ will be measured at FCC-ee down to $\delta A_{FB} \sim 10^{-5}$ precision, which means that IFI contribution $\sim 0.1\%$ will have to be controlled with two-digit precision or better.
-NB.
-It will be also possible to eliminate IFI in the earlier step, in the transition (A)$\to$(B), with help of the sophisticated MC program of the KKMC class~\cite{Jadach:2000ir,Jadach:1999vf}.
+This LEP-era approach to IFI problem is inherently limited to a rather loose experimental cut-off of the total photon energy; hence, the treatment of IFI in the LEP-era fitter programs is definitely inadequate for FCC-ee purposes, as $A_\mathrm{FB}$ will be measured at the FCC-ee down to $\delta A_\mathrm{FB} \sim 10^{-5}$ precision, which means that an IFI contribution of ${\sim}0.1\%$ will have to be controlled with two-digit precision or better.
+Note that it will also be possible to eliminate IFI in the earlier step, in the transition (A)$\to$(B), with the help of sophisticated MC programs of the {\tt KKMC} class~\cite{Jadach:2000ir,Jadach:1999vf}.

-Summarizing on item (b), the methodology of the QED deconvolution of LEP, and the resulting construction of EWPOs, see Fig.~\ref{fig:EWPO-LEP}, may not work for important observables at much higher experimental precision of FCC-ee, especially for asymmetries.
-This is why we are motivated to think already now about alternative solutions, which do not suffer from the above problems, and in addition have several advantages.
+Summarizing item (2), the methodology of the QED deconvolution of the LEP, and the resulting construction of EWPOs, see Fig.~\ref{fig:EWPO-LEP}, might not work for important observables at much higher experimental precision of FCC-ee, especially for asymmetries.
+This is why we are already motivated to think about alternative solutions, which do not suffer from these problems and, in addition, have several advantages.
 This is what we are going to do in the following.

-Before we present new alternative scenarios of removing cut-off dependent QED effects from data, let us first comment on the fundamental question of the existence of theoretically clean methodology of separating in the perturbative calculations, beyond 1st order, QED effects from the remaining pure EW part, as indicated in item (c).
-In fact, the methodology of disentangling pure QED corrections from pure electroweak corrections {\em at the amplitude level}, resumming up soft photon effects to infinite order (exponentiation) and adding QED collinear non-soft corrections order by order, independently of EW part, is well known.
-Multiphoton spin amplitudes of the KKMC program~\cite{Jadach:2000ir,Jadach:1999vf} are constructed according to the such a scheme, the coherent exclusive exponentiation (CEEX) scheme formulated in ref.~\cite{ceex1:1999}.
+Before we present new alternative scenarios of removing cut-off dependent QED effects from data, let us first comment on the fundamental question of the existence of a theoretically clean methodology of separating, beyond first-order, QED effects from the remaining pure EW part in the perturbative calculations, as indicated in item (3).
+In fact, the methodology of disentangling pure QED corrections from pure EW corrections {\em at the amplitude level}, resumming soft photon effects to infinite order (exponentiation) and adding QED collinear non-soft corrections order by order, independently of the EW part, is well-known.
+Multiphoton spin amplitudes of the {\tt KKMC} program~\cite{Jadach:2000ir,Jadach:1999vf} are constructed according to such a scheme, the coherent exclusive exponentiation (CEEX) scheme given in Ref.~\cite{Jadach:1998jb}.

-It should be stressed immediately, that the above CEEX factorization of the scattering matrix element into universal part encapsulating all leading QED corrections and the remaining part (EW connections and IR finite QED remnants, without collinear mass logs) works at any order and for arbitrary precision.
+It should be stressed immediately, that this CEEX factorization of the scattering matrix element into a universal part, encapsulating all leading QED corrections, and a remaining part (EW connections and IR-finite QED remnants, without collinear mass logs) works at any order and for arbitrary precision.